-Tgmd Editor: Assign the next available value in Table 9-38 for the entry for “Order”

-BSS max idle period management
+11.21.13 BSS max idle period management

 Tgmd Editor: Change the subclause as shown below

-If dot11WirelessManagementImplemented is true, dot11BSSMaxIdlePeriod is non-zero and dot11BSSMaxIdlePeriodSettingByNonAPSTA is present and is true, then the non-AP STA may include the BSS Max Idle Period element in the Association Request or the Reassociation Request frame.

-If dot11BSSMaxIdlePeriodSettingByNonAPSTA is not present or if present, it is false and dot11BssMaxIdlePeriod (#4684)is nonzero, the STA shall include the BSS Max Idle Period element in the Association Response frame or the Reassociation Response frame.
-If dot11BSSMaxIdlePeriod is non-zero and dot11BSSMaxIdlePeriodSettingByNonAPSTA is present and is true, the STA shall include the BSS Max Idle Period element in the Assocation Response frame or the Reassocation Response frame.
-Otherwise, the STA shall not include the BSS Max Idle Period element in the Association Response frame or the Reassociation Response frame.
+If dot11BssMaxIdlePeriod (#4684)is nonzero, the STAan AP shall include the BSS Max Idle Period element in the (Re)Association Response frame or the Reassociation Response frame.
+Otherwise, the STA anAP shall not include the BSS Max Idle Period element in the (Re)Association Response frame or the Reassociation Response frame.
 A (11ah)non-S1G STA may send protected or unprotected keepalive frames, as indicated in the Idle Options field.

 (11ah)Extended BSSMaxIdlePeriod values are those that had a nonzero unified scaling factor(#1360) (Table 9-50 (Unified Scaling Factor subfield encoding(11ah))) value signaled by an S1G STA.
-An S1G STA may include the BSS Max Idle Period element in transmitted Association Request frames and Reassociation Request frames to indicate a preferred BSSMaxIdlePeriod value.The S1G AP selects a value for BSSMaxIdlePeriod based on the S1G STA’s preferred BSSMaxIdlePeriod (if any) and the type of the S1G STA.
+An S1G non-AP STA may include the BSS Max Idle Period element in transmitted (Re)Association Request frames and Reassociation Request frames to indicate a preferred BSSMaxIdlePeriod value.The S1G AP selects a value for BSSMaxIdlePeriod based on the S1G STA’s preferred BSSMaxIdlePeriod (if any) and the type of the S1G STA.
 The S1G AP indicates its chosen value to the S1G STA in the (Re)Association Response frame.

+If dot11WirelessManagementImplemented is true, dot11BSSMaxIdlePeriod is non-zero and dot11BSSMaxIdlePeriodIndicationByNonAPSTA is true, then a non-S1G non-AP STA may include a BSS Max Idle Period element in the (Re)Association Request frame.
+If the BSS Max Idle Period element is present in the (Re)Association Request frame received by a non-S1G AP that has dot11BSSMaxIdlePeriodIndicationByNonAPSTA equal to true, then the non-S1G AP may select the non-AP STA preferred maximum idle period.
+The non-S1G AP indicates its chosen value to the non-S1G STA in the (Re)Association Response frame.

-The value chosen by the AP is the value that the AP will use in making disassociate decisions based on the timeout value equal to BSSMaxIdlePeriod for the STA that is the recipient of the Association Response frame or Reassociation Response frame.
-An AP may provide different values for BSSMaxIdlePeriod to different STAs and may use the value provided by the non-AP STA in the Associaton Request or the Reassociaton Request frame.
+The value chosen by the AP is the value that the AP will use in making disassociate decisions based on the timeout value equal to BSSMaxIdlePeriod for the non-AP STA that is the recipient of the (Re)Association Response frame or Reassociation Response frame.
+An AP may provide different values for BSSMaxIdlePeriod to different STAs.

 (11ah)A STA may send at least one protected or unprotected keepalive frame per BSSMaxIdlePeriod, as indicated in the Idle Options field.
 When a STA transmits an unprotected keepalive frame, it shall use a frame that has 48-bit TA and RA fields.